currentxchange/ups/README.md

 Let your collectors rank their favorite NFTs.

 Create demand by:
-- Holding upvote competetions for rewards
+- Holding upvote competitions for rewards
 For example, you could say the top-upped NFT collection this week gets an extra reward for all who hold the template that wins.
 This creates incentives for collectors that hold more of one template to upvote it.

 - Distribute Reward Tokens
-Use this contract to slow-release your project token in a way that's more engaging that a simple airdrop. *note: the Loot contract to reward your users for staking NFTs in your collection.
+Use this contract to slow-release your project token in a way that's more engaging than a simple airdrop.

+*NFTs Please: Check out cXc's [Loot contract](https://github.com/currentxchange/loot) to reward your users for staking NFTs from your collection.